D-Company: In popular culture

 At times, Dawood Company has been linked to the Bollywood film industry, as well as real estate and betting businesses, from which it is said to derive considerable revenue.
 The 2002 film Company is based loosely on its activities, as well as its sequel (prequel to the storyline) D (2005), Shootout at Lokhandwala (2007), and Once Upon a Time in Mumbaai (2010).
-The 2013 film Shootout at Wadala is based on the rise of the D-Company.
+The 2013 film Shootout at Wadala and the 2021 film D Company are based on the rise of the D-Company.
 It also features in Salman Rushdie's 2018 novel The Golden House.

 Activity

-D-Company makes large amounts of money through extortion, kidnapping, racketeering, smuggling, trafficking, narcotics, and contract killings.
+D-Company makes large amounts of money through extortion, kidnapping, racketeering, drug trafficking, smuggling, narcotics, and contract killings.
 For example, D-Company took advantage to smuggle gold and silver during Mumbai's economic struggles of the 1980s.
-According to Materia Islamica, they smuggled approximately 25-30% of India's total gold and silver imports.
-This created a monopoly that allowed their leader, Dawood Ibrahim to set his own selling prices throughout India.
+According to Materia Islamica, they smuggled approximately 25–30% of India's total gold and silver imports.
+This created a monopoly that allowed their leader, Dawood Ibrahim, to set his own selling prices throughout India.